chorono181204/tinyclaw/docs/development/project-operations.md

 3. finish with a clean project-standard commit message
 4. record branch and commit details in the task outcome

+Branch names should stay short and feature-based, such as `feature/sidebar-navigation` or `fix/dropdown-trigger`.
+Do not encode roadmap or phase IDs like `p1` or `p2` into branch names.

 ## Delivery Standards

 - keep code clean and easy to reuse